-Quite recently, I’ve been having flashes of my childhood memories growing up in Mindanao (partly induced by a legal plant, thank you.)
+Quite recently, I’ve been having flashes of my childhood memories growing up in Mindanao.
 My childhood memories are so rich with images of the country side, long bus rides through mountain tops and coastal roads.
 When I started college, the bus rides turned into overnight boat rides and the boat rides turned into the more frequent flights.
 But I always found the bus rides and boat rides more memorable.
 The longer stretch of time spent sitting and looking out into the landscape afforded for more daydreaming and introspection.
 This may have caused such memories to be steeped into my subconscious.

 A couple of days ago, my mom sent us a photo of a letter my father had written to her while she was away in England for further studies.
 We were living inside a university campus then in Bukidnon.
 Our parents were young university instructors.
 I don’t remember for how long my mom was away but my earliest memories were from that time in my life.
 It might only have been less than a year.
 I was only three and time to a child feels like eternity.